What to Store in Upper and Lower Kitchen Cabinets

 Many customers complain that spice storage is the biggest problem in their kitchen cabinets.
 Those spices used less frequently can be stored in a cool, dark cabinet, away from the stovetop.
 Spices used most frequently can be stored on a countertop spice rack.

-A quick and easy solution to cavernous cabinets is to add gliding drawers.
+Lower cabinets are generally the best place for serving ware, bakeware and pots and pans.
+Make the most of these deep cabinets by adding gliding drawers.
 Made in a variety of sizes and styles, gliding drawers are mounted to the manufactured shelf and bring the contents front and center.

 Look for solutions that are specifically designed to tackle the hard-to-organize items in a kitchen.
 Choose racks to keep the lids to your pots and pans (and even plastic food storage containers) under control.
 Your lids will be easily accessible and won’t spill out each time you open the cabinet.